9 Of The Best Free Things To Do In Rome That You Can’t Miss

 5) Vatican Museums

-Are you wondering why the Vatican Museums is on a list of free things to do in Rome when it clearly isn’t free?
+Are you wondering why the Vatican Museums is on a list of free things to do in Rome when it isn’t necessarily free?
 Well, you would be wrong to assume it wasn’t one of the free things to do in Rome!
 We have to warn you though, in order to get it free you need to line up EARLY and expect to be in a VERY LONG queue.
-Not to mention you would have to plan your visit according to specific times of the year.
-So you really need to be dedicated to visiting the museums free.
-But if you are looking to save some money it might be worth adjusting those dates!

 There is a total of 70,000 works in the museum, 20,000 of which are displayed in 54 galleries.

-My eye welled up with tears of joy, excitement, and awe.
+But regardless of my beliefs, my eyes welled up with tears of joy, excitement, and awe when I looked upon the roof of the Sistine Chapel.
 It was overwhelming in the most unexpected way.

 Tips for visiting the Vatican Museums: